-The Division of Academic Support welcomes and encourages students with disabilities to identify themselves and to seek access to needed accommodations.
+The Health Center welcomes and encourages students with disabilities to identify themselves and to seek access to needed accommodations.

-It is the responsibility of all special needs students to contact the Associate Director of Student Retention and Success for an interview and needs assessment prior to their first term of enrollment.
+It is the responsibility of all special needs students to contact the Health Center Director for an interview and needs assessment prior to their first term of enrollment.
 To ensure that accommodations are provided in a timely fashion, the university strongly encourages students to submit accommodation requests well in advance of the start of any coursework for which the accommodation is requested.
-The Associate Director of Student Retention and Success maintains a file on each special needs student including specifics on needed accommodations and adaptations.
+The Health Center maintains a file on each special needs student including specifics on needed accommodations and adaptations.
 This information will be kept confidential except that relevant faculty and staff may be informed if they are expected to provide accommodations or if emergency treatment may be required.
+The Office of Student Retention and Success may be consulted should specific academic support or advising be deemed necessary for the student's academic success.

-For more information, students should contact Academic Support within the Student Retention and Success Office.
+For more information, students should contact the Health Center.